DrAma999/Route-Directions-Object/README.md

 /****************************************************************************

 OUTPUT

-NSError * error: contains an error object that could be related to newworking, json parsing, or invalis adresses and routes.
-USe [error localizedDescription] to show the error cause.
+NSError * error: contains an error object that could be related to networking, json parsing, or invalis adresses and routes.
+Use [error localizedDescription] to show the error cause.

 NSDictionary * routeDistance: a dictionary with two key-value.
 Key "text" will ask for a fomatted distance text, key "value" will ask for a number that represents the distance in meters.